ppy/osu-wiki/wiki/Guides/BSS_issues/en.md

 6. Set the `BeatmapSetID` field to `-1`.
 7. Make sure that the beatmap's folder name does not begin with a string of numbers.
 If it does, rename this folder accordingly.
    - For example, `1000 - Song Name` should be renamed into e.g. `ABCDE - Song Name`.
 8. Delete all the files in the `SubmissionCache` folder.
-This folder can be found in your osu! installation directory.
+By default, this folder is hidden inside the `Data` directory of your osu! installation.
+   - [This article](https://support.microsoft.com/en-au/windows/file-explorer-in-windows-ef370130-1cca-9dc5-e0df-2f7416fe1cb1) explains how to open this file from the file explorer.
-9. Open osu! again and try to upload your beatmap.
+10. Open osu! again and try to upload your beatmap.

 You should be able to submit your beatmap by now.
-If you are still having issues by then, follow these steps:
+However, if you are still having issues, try following these steps:

 1. Export the beatmap from inside the beatmap editor by going to `File` and then `Export Package`.
 2. Exit the beatmap editor and delete the beatmap in osu!.